highonhues/coupoe/README.md

 - Built pseudobulk engine with random-chunking for OE replicates.
 - Automated fgsea (C2 + C3) with motif filters + pathway-level exports.
 - Built consistent directory structure + helper IO functions.
 - All scripts SLURM-ready (HPC + local compatible).
 The nextflow pipeline will be cloud compatible!
+On the HPC since we can't use docker we use using conda environments in our Nextflow pipeline.
+Dinh Lab students can check per tool performance on their Seqera Cloud account.
+I will help setup your Tower Agent once you have access to the HPC.
 - Custom plotting wrappers (Cairo outputs, patchwork-safe) for high quality journal plot requirements.

 ## Pipelines (High-Level Notes)